Tomcatdude/hw1-cloud-git/README.md

 You can request an infinite amount of dice by stringing these along to help you create DnD characters, play dice games, and more.
-Read the next section to find out how to use some of our help tools.
+Read the next section to find out how to use some of our helpful tools.

 ## Using More Advanced Tools